yashbrahmbhatt/LazyFramework/Documentation/.templates/Performers/Basic/Framework/IsMaintenanceTime.md

 stateDiagram-v2

-Sequence_1: IsMaintenanceTime
+Sequence_1: Sequence - IsMaintenanceTime
 state Sequence_1 {
 direction TB

-If_1: No Boundary?
+If_1: If - No Boundary?
 state If_1 {
 direction TB
 MultipleAssign_1 : MultipleAssign - Set to General Case